 As part of the Wisconsin Legislature, there are rules that govern the process of selling and serving alcohol.
-To purchase training please visit Wisconsin Bartending License.
+To purchase WI server training, please visit Wisconsin Bartending License.
 This is a list of questions and answers to Wisconsin Alcohol Laws.
-These FAQ are based on rules, regulations, and laws regarding the selling/serving of alcohol outlined from sections 125.68 & 125.51 & Publication 302.
+These FAQs are based on rules, regulations, and laws regarding the selling/serving of alcohol outlined in sections 125.68 & 125.51 & Publication 302.

 Q: Does law 125.68(4)(c)(3) prohibit an establishment from selling an alcoholic drink in a plastic cup and allowing to leave the premises?

 A: No, that law only prohibits the sale of alcohol in its original container for carry out (i.e. a bottle of wine cannot be bought at a restaurant to be carried out).

 The law s.
 125.51 (3)(a) and (b) requires that alcohol be sold and consumed by on the licensed premises, meaning that alcoholic beverages may not be sold in “to go” containers to be consumed elsewhere.

-A: To receive a replacement you would have to contact the vendor who contacted the class or get a copy from the municipality that issued the license.
-Do not contact the Wisconsin Alcohol and Tobacco Enforcement as they do not maintain training or licensing records for the Responsible Beverage Server Courses.
+A: To receive a replacement, you would have to contact the training provider vendor where you took the class online or get a copy from the municipality that issued the license.
+Do not contact the Wisconsin Alcohol and Tobacco Enforcement as they do not maintain training certificates or licensing records for the Responsible Beverage Server Courses.

 is accompanied by their parent or guardian over the age of 21 can they be served alcohol?